allencit/drupal-theme-react-webpack-boilerplate/README.md

 You also need to update `package.json` and rename and update the theme info file.

 From there, you can start to develop your own theme with `npm start` command.

+## File info

+### boilerplate.info

+You need to rename this minimal file to `<yourThemeName>.info` and modify it as normal as you develop a drupal theme.